-This afternoon Kate and William boarded their plane to Ottawa, Canada for the first leg of their first Royal Tour together.
+On the 30th June 2011, Kate and William boarded their plane to Ottawa, Canada for the first leg of the Royal Tour.

 Smythe released a statement saying they are “thrilled” to part of Kate’s wardrobe for the Royal Visit:

 We design with a women like Catherine Middleton in mind: tailored and effortlessly chic.
 Needless to say we are delighted that Her Royal Highness has included Smythe in her first visit to Canada.

 Kate also carried her Mulberry Polly Push-lock shoulder bag.

 The textured midnight blue leather bag features a brown leather top handle, a detachable cross-body strap and gold hardware.
 The company made the bag in several sizes.
 Kate carried the smaller size.